 According to a study conducted by Dr. Chien-Chang Lee of the Department of Emergency Medicine at National Taiwan University in 2015,

 use of fluoroquinolones was associated with an approximately 2-fold increase in risk of aortic aneurysm and dissection within 60 days of exposure.

 In addition to the nerve and ligament damage associated with fluoroquinolones, the medications have also been linked to two potentially fatal health complications – aortic aneurysms and aortic dissections.

 Any type of damage to the aorta, the body’s largest blood vessel, can lead to heart attacks, strokes and death.
-In many instances, a person with an aortic aneurysm, or a bulge in the aorta, may not even know he or she has a problem until it bursts, or dissects.
-When this happens, a person will only have a 50 percent chance of surviving.
+In many instances, a person with an aortic aneurysm, or a bulge in the aorta, may not even know he or she has a problem until it bursts, or dissects and starts hemorrhaging.
+When this happens, a person will only have a 50% chance of surviving.
 Treatment often involves extensive surgery as well as a lifetime of having to take expensive medications.

 Several medical studies have revealed the links between aortic injuries and fluoroquinolones.
 For example, researchers found that adults who take fluoroquinolones are twice as likely to develop an aortic aneurysm or dissection within 60 days of taking the medication.
 One theory as to why this happens is that fluoroquinolones can degrade collagen, the body’s connective tissue.
 Collagen is a major component of the wall of the aorta, and any degradation can lead to bulging or tearing of the vessel.